jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

   - stressful
   - exhausting

-The personal and collective feel like they'be blended together this last year;
+The personal and collective feel like they've blended together this last year;
 maybe this is my circumstance.
-I've always felt like I deal well in stress (relaxing is more of a challenge for me), but I've struggled, a bit, to make sense of my place in the world and my experiences over the past few months.
+I've always felt like I deal well in stress (relaxing is more of a challenge for me), but I've struggled, a bit, to make sense of my experiences over the past few months.
 I won't try; I will just share this as a way of reflecting on and documenting some of the past six months or so.
 I will try to take a break over the next few weeks, before fall begins.
-I know this past year has been *much* harder (in many cases, unimaginably harder) on many than it has been for me (and my wife and little one); actually, I'm lucky that words like "sweet" could make their way into my thinking over these past six months, but time with family was that, and so for that I feel grateful.
+I know this past year has been *much* harder (in many cases, unimaginably harder) on many than it has been for me (and my wife and little one); actually, I'm grateful that words like "sweet" could make their way into my thinking over these past six months.